itikadi/emogeav1/README.md

 # EMOGEA

-EMOGEA stands for Error Modeled Gene Expression Analysis (EMOGEA), an R package for the analysis of RNA-Seq gene expression data.
+**EMOGEA (Error Modeled Gene Expression Analysis )** is a computational method for the analysis of RNA-Seq gene expression data.

+The description of the method and some usage examples will soon be available upon publication.

+The current **implementation** of EMOGEA is in R (this repository).

 To install the package, type in the R console:
 ```R